collective/collective.ploneqrcode/README.rst

-To install it in Plone, use the Addons control panel, select "Plone Quick Upload" Product and install it.
+To install it in Plone, use the Addons control panel, select "Plone QR Code" Product and install it.

 To see it in action, just assign the ``collective.ploneqrcode`` somewhere in your site and test it.